PlayStation Vita: Hardware

 Other hardware includes stereo speakers, a microphone, built-in Wi-Fi, and Bluetooth 2.1+EDR connectivity, and two cameras.
 The cameras are both 0.3 megapixel and run at 640×480 (VGA) at 60 frames/s, or at 320×240 at 120 frames/s.
 They can be used to take photos or videos using built-in applications on the system.
 The two cameras feature the abilities of face detection, head detection, and head tracking.
 The platform also launched with a model with 3G mobile data support, which required a separate data plan through a data provider.
 The 3G service has been partnered with NTT DoCoMo in Japan, AT&T in the US, Rogers in Canada and Vodafone in Europe and Australia.
 The 3G model was discontinued in 2013 and not made available in the system's future revised models.

 Internally, the device features a custom system on chip with a quad-core ARM Cortex-A9 MPCore processor and a quad-core GPU SGX543MP4+.
-Sony has stated that the Vita generally runs well under its full clock speed due to overheating and battery consumption issues that would ensue, instead placing its processing power "around halfway between the current PSP and the PS3".
+Sony has stated that the Vita generally runs well under its full clock speed but due to overheating and battery consumption issues that would ensue, Sony placed its processing power "around halfway between the current PSP and the PS3".
 The Vita's internal battery has between 3–5 hours of power for game playing, depending on the processing power required for the game, screen brightness, sound level and network connections, as well as other factors.
 Additionally, the battery can supply about five hours for video watching, and up to nine hours of music listening with the screen off.
 The system does allow for additional external battery solutions as well.
 The PlayStation Vita has 512 MB of system RAM and 128 MB of VRAM.
 The amount of RAM allows cross-game chat to be used on the system.

 Software for the PlayStation Vita is distributed on a proprietary flash memory card called "PlayStation Vita game card" rather than on Universal Media Discs (UMDs) as used by the PlayStation Portable.
 The shape and size of the card itself is very similar to an SD card.
 5–10% of the game card's space is reserved for game save data and patches.
 The PS Vita is incompatible with standard memory cards, such as SD cards, and instead stores data on proprietary PS Vita memory cards, which are available in sizes of 4 GB, 8 GB, 16 GB, 32 GB and 64 GB.
 Initially, a maximum of 100 applications and games can be stored on the device at a time, regardless of data storage available.
 When the limit is reached, applications or games must be moved or deleted in order to access those beyond the limit.
 This limit was later raised to 500 applications in system software version 3.10 released in 2014.
 Due to the high price of official Sony memory cards, inexpensive third-party "SD2Vita" adapter cards which allow the use of commodity micro SD storage media in conjunction with a modified console appeared on the market.